2020 Defender on 35s

 While the new Defender is a great machine on road, off-road is its natural habitat.
 This is especially true after getting Lucky8’s Proud Rhino treatment.

-Capability & Good Looks
+Off-Road Capability After the Upgrade & Good Looks

 Besides the tire, wheel, and lift package Lucky8 also sorted out this new Defender with a host of off-road upgrades.
 Not only does it have the catalog of Land Rover OEM upgrades on it, but a full quiver of select and custom Proud Rhino parts from Lucky8.